wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    1. How is a secret revoked?
    1. When were secrets used? (lookup in usage logs)
    1. What do we do in the event of compromise? (an unauthorized third-party, such as hackers, make use of the secret)
    <br /><br />

+Capabilities that Vault does not address (for Zero-Trust), but other HashiCorp products do:

+   * Consul: Replace perimeter-based security referencing static IP addresses with dynamic <strong>identity-based security</strong>
+   <br /><br />